micromark/micromark-extension-frontmatter/readme.md

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `micromark-extension-frontmatter@^1`, compatible with Node.js 12.

-These extensions work with `micromark` version 3+.
+This package works with `micromark` version `3` and later.

 ## Security